-- A. Core work activities: Core activities are allowable for a participant to meet the standard work participation rates for a single or two parent household or to meet the minimum standard work participation rate as defined at 8.102.460.17 NMAC.
-For purposes of meeting the participant's standard work participation rate core work activities are defined in sections 8.102.461.11 NMAC thru 8.102.461.19 NMAC. - B. Non-core work activities: Non-core activities are allowable for a participant to address barriers or to meet the work requirement rate.
-A non-core activity may include, but is not limited to, an activity as defined in
+A. Core work activities: Core activities are allowable for a participant to meet the standard work participation requirement hours for a single or two parent household or to meet the minimum standard work participation requirement hours as defined at 8.102.460.14 NMAC.
+For purposes of meeting the participant's standard work participation requirement hours core work activities are defined in 8.102.461.11 NMAC thru 8.102.461.19 NMAC.

-8.102.461.20 NMAC thru 8.102.461.22 NMAC.

-C. Limited participation status: Participants with limited participation status shall participate in the qualified activities best suited to their abilities as listed on their work participation agreement.
-The activities will be based upon the participant's individual circumstances as per 8.102.460.9 NMAC.
+- B. Non-core work activities: Non-core activities are allowable for a participant to address barriers or to meet the work requirement hours.
+A non-core activity may include, but is not limited to, an activity as defined in 8.102.461.20 NMAC thru 8.102.461.22 NMAC. - C. Limited participation status: Participants with limited participation status shall participate in the qualified activities best suited to their abilities as listed on their work participation agreement.
+The activities will be based upon the participant's individual circumstances as per 8.102.420.15 NMAC.
+[8.102.461.10 NMAC Rp, 8.102.460.19 NMAC, 04/01/2012]

-8.102.461.11 UNSUBSIDIZED EMPLOYMENT:
+8.102.461.11 UNSUBSIDIZED EMPLOYMENT (Core Activity):